cincuranet/blog/_posts/2013-09-05-233412-nbackup-support-in-firebirdclient.md

 category: none
 layout: post
 ---
-Today I had a little of spare time and I had in my head support for <a href="http://tracker.firebirdsql.org/browse/DNET-224">NBackup via Services API</a> in <a href="http://www.firebirdsql.org/en/net-provider/">FirebirdClient</a> for a long time.
-Especially since <a href="{{ site.url }}{% post_url 2013-05-27-233284-windows-azure-web-sites-and-firebird %}">NBackup saved me on Azure Websites</a>.I was guessing it should not take that long to implement it, if you're in a good mood.
+Today I had a little of spare time and I had in my head support for [NBackup via Services API][1] in [FirebirdClient][2] for a long time.
+Especially since [NBackup saved me on Azure Websites][3].I was guessing it should not take that long to implement it, if you're in a good mood.
 Surprisingly I was right with my estimate.

 <!-- excerpt -->